-- 11. Children will only be admitted to the School other than at the start of Year 7 if there are available places and they are: - a) transferring from another grammar school within the Slough Consortium; or are - b) successful in the School's entrance assessment procedures relevant to their year of entry.
+11. Children will only be admitted to the School other than at the start of Year 7 if (a) there are available places and (b) they are transferring from another grammar school in the Slough consortium, or are successful in the school's entrance assessment procedures relevant to their year of entry.

-Applicants who have previously sat the Slough Consortium 11+ admission examination but who did not attain the eligibility score of 111 will not be considered for in-year entry in Year 7.
+Applicants who have previously sat the Consortium 11+ examination for entry into Year 7, but who did not achieve a standardised score of at least 111, may not be considered for in-year entry in Year 7.